cloudmesh-community/book/chapters/container/singularity/singularity.md

 `[test_user@comet-ln3 ~]$ module load singularity`

-You may issue the above command from any directory on Comet.
+You may issue the previous command from any directory on Comet.
 Recall that we added a `hello_world.sh` script to our centos7.img container.
 Let's try executing that script with the following command: